jwi146/jwi146/README.md

 I’m excited about the progress we've made so far and hopeful it evolves into a fun and rewarding experience.

+On top of this personal project, I am working on 2 university projects.
+*(The repositories are private and not publicly accessible.)*

+One project is a paired project that involves buliding a **ANN**(Artificial Neural Network) from scratch using **PSO**(Partical Swarm Optimisation) from scratch to train it.
+Then evaluate it's ability to predict values and report our findings

+The 2nd project is trio, where we are builing a graphical diorama in **Blender**.
+In addition to developing the diorama, we are adding animations in **Unreal Engine**, before finally creating a real-time interaction using **WebGPU**

 ---

 ## 📂 **Previous Projects**